-From Leeds United to Stevenage, Tyler Denton could just have easily jumped on an East Coast train service to complete his summer 2019 move south.
+From Leeds United to Stevenage, Tyler Denton could just have easily got on an East Coast train service to complete his summer 2019 move south.
 As we weren’t party to the negotiations between him and the gaffer, we’ll never know if that was how it went.
-But we can confirm the attacking left-back saw his future at the Boro’ after an entire career spent at Elland Road up to that point.
+But we can confirm the attacking left-back saw his future at the Boro’ after an entire career spent with the Elland Road outfit up to that point.

 Denton, who can also play as a midfielder if the need arises, started out as a footballer in 2003; joining the Leeds academy before his age hit double figures.
 Climbing through the ranks, he turned pro in summer 2014 and was named U21 captain a year later.
 He’d also turned out for England U17s by this point too.
 While then-boss Gary Monk handed him a first team debut in August 2016, the appearances didn’t exactly rack up fast.